ToolHop.

 Can this step-by-step integral calculator integrate 1/x or trig functions?

-This mode focuses on polynomial power‑rule integrals.
-Terms like 1/x, trig functions, exponentials, or roots require more advanced rules and are not fully shown step by step here.
+This mode focuses on polynomial power-rule integrals.
+Terms like 1/x, trig functions, exponentials, or roots require additional rules and are flagged in diagnostics.

 Does order of terms matter in the integrand?